The Task Force gets a license plate.

 Step 1: Gather the documents necessary for changing your plate, including your registration and driver’s license.

 Step 2: Head to the closest MVD office.
-From Big Sky, the closest is about an hour away in Bozeman.
+From Big Sky, the closest are about an hour away in Bozeman and Belgrade.

-Step 3: Wait in line.
-If you’re simply getting a standard FOG plate (no customizations), go straight to the door near the south end of the building, closest to Main Street.
-If you’d like a vanity plate, take a number and wait in line.
+Step 3: In Bozeman, go to Courthouse.
+If you’re simply getting a standard FOG plate (no customizations), go straight to the door near the south end of the building (room 102), closest to Main Street.
+If you’d like a vanity plate, take a number from room 104 and wait in line.

 Step 5: Sit back and feel good knowing you supported a clean and healthy Gallatin River.